War of the Colossal Beast: Production

 War of the Colossal Beast was produced, directed, and written by Bert I. Gordon and co-produced with Samuel Z. Arkoff.
 Although most of it is shot in black-and-white, the ending was shot in color for the electrocution scene and doctored in black-and-white.
-The producers decided to use the very heavy make-up on Dean Parkin as a way to disguise the fact that a different actor was playing Colonel Manning, especially since a dream sequence flashing back to the original film featured Glenn Langan, the star of the earlier film.
+The producers decided to use the very heavy make-up on Dean Parkin as a way to disguise the fact that a different actor was playing Colonel Glenn Manning than in the previous installment The Amazing Colossal Man, especially since a dream sequence flashing back to the original film featured Glenn Langan, the star of the earlier film.
 Dean Parkin also played the lead monster role in another Bert I. Gordon film, The Cyclops.

 Some of the tiny-sized props created for The Amazing Colossal Man by special effects technician Paul Blaisdell were featured again in this sequel via flashbacks.

 Reception and legacy

 Contemporary film fan-historians Kim R. Holston and Tom Winchester noted that the film was "... a low-budget ship with Bert Gordon at the helm, so the special effects are unsurprisingly average; one always knows the 'giant' was filmed separately and mixed in with other shots".